Walk #978: Ouse Valley Way: Bedford to St Neots

 Head straight on down this track as it passes a pond on the left.
 When the track turns to the right, continue straight on along a footpath that cuts across a field.
 Go through a gap in a row of tall trees to reach a little car park, and then head on along an access road, passing a barn on the left.
 When this soon ends at a T-junction, turn right down another road that curves around for a short distance before ending at a road imaginatively called The Lane at TL154569.

 Turn right to follow The Lane as it heads east-southeastwards.
 After two-thirds of a mile it abruptly ends at the A1(T) dual carriageway.
 Turn right to follow the A1 southwards for a short distance to a footbridge over the road; cross this, and on the other side double back to start following the road on the left northwards; thankfully the pavement is wide.
 The pavement diverts off to follow a side road for a short distance before rejoining the A1 once again.
 Two-thirds of a mile after the footbridge the A428 sliproad leads off to the right; follow this as it climbs and sweeps onto an easterly course.
-Cross an access road coming in from the left using the traffic lights and continue on to reach a roundabout.
+Cross an access road coming in from Wyboston Lakes on the right using the traffic lights, and continue on to reach a roundabout at TL16925791.

 Pass the roundabout, and immediately on the other side carefully cross the A428; this is perhaps the worst road crossing of the entire day, as the road can be very busy at times.
 On the other, northern, side of the road, turn left back towards the roundabout and follow the Great North Road as it swings off to the right to head towards the centre of St Neots.
-Follow this northwards as it passes a B&Q, a Lidl and an Aldi, and crosses several small roundabouts.
-Just before Eaton Socon war memorial is reached after half a mile, turn right down School Lane, passing the church on the left.
+Follow this northwards as it passes a B&Q, a Lidl and an Aldi, crossing several small roundabouts on the way.
+Just before Eaton Socon war memorial is reached after half a mile, turn right down School Lane, passing Eaton Socon church on the left.
 School Lane ends at an old mill building; pass this, and then turn right along a path past a small marina on the right.
 At some gates leading into a boatyard angle half-left along a tarmac path to reach Eaton Socon Lock at TL174586.

 Turn left along this new path as it immediately crosses the river on a footbridge.
-A short section of path leads to a second footbridge that leads into St Neots Riverside Park.
-At the end of the second bridge, turn right to follow a surfaced path that keeps a stream to the right.
-The stream becomes the river proper, and when the Town Bridge is reached the path turns sharply to the left, keeping the bridge to the right.
-After a few yards turn right to head under the bridge's approach viaduct, and on the other side turn right once more to reach some steps that lead up onto the bridge.
+A short section of path leads to a second footbridge.
+At the end of the second bridge enter St Neots Riverside Park and turn right to follow a surfaced path that keeps a stream to the right.
+The stream becomes the river proper, and when the Town Bridge is reached ahead, the path turns sharply to the left, keeping the bridge to the right.
+After a few metres turn right to head under the bridge's approach viaduct, and on the other side turn right once more to reach some steps that lead up onto the bridge at TL18036018.
 Use the bridge to cross the river, and on the other side continue on into the town.
 The end of this walk at St Neots market place is a short distance away on the right-hand side of the road.

 This makes a total distance of 18.7 miles, with 152 feet of ascent and 200 feet of descent.